7 Lakes That Are Just as Blue As Lake Louise (Without the Crowds)

 Waterfowl Lakes are two chill lakes in Banff with fewer visitors than Lake Louise or Moraine Lake.
 They sit along the Icefields Parkway, about a 45-minute drive away from Lake Louise.
 If driving from Banff to Jasper, you can’t miss them on your left-hand side.

-The two glacial lakes, like Lake Louise, are classic blue and radiate on a sunny day.
-They are easy to enter with a kayak or canoe from the Waterfowl Lakes Campground.
-Where you can stop for a day or plan a few night camping trip.
+The two glacial lakes, like Lake Louise, are classic blue and reflect on a sunny day.
+They are easy to enter with a kayak or canoe from the Waterfowl Lakes Campground, which is where you can stop for a day or plan a few night camping trip.
 If you just want to stop and grab a photo of, there’s a nice pull-off point where you can snap a pic of the lakes glistening under Mount Chephren.

 Chephren Lake